raspberrypilearning/networking-lessons/DHCP (Dynamic Host Configuration Protocol)/README.md

 `iface eth0 inet dhcp`

-This line is saying "for the interface `eth0` try to get an IP address from a DHCP server".
+This line is saying: for the interface `eth0` try to get an IP address from a DHCP server.
 So essentially this is making it a DHCP *client*, but we want to make this a DHCP *server* so this line must be disabled.
 Put a hash `#` character at the start of the line and add the following four lines below to configure the static IP address.
 Just as you did in previous exercises.

 ```
 # iface eth0 inet dhcp